qouteall/qouteall-blog/blog/Cognitive-biases.md

 Actually, **gambler's fallacy can be correct in a system with negative feedback loop, where the short-term distribution changes by past samples**.
 These long-term feedback loops are common in nature, such as the predator-prey amount relation.
 It also appears in markets with cycles.
 (Note that in financial markets, some cycles are much longer than expected, forming trends.)
 In a PvP game with Elo-score-based matching mechanism, losing makes make you more likely to win in the short term.

-One related concept is **regression to the mean**, meaning that, if one sample is higher than average, the next sample is likely to be lower than the **last sample**, and vice versa.
+One related concept is **regression to the mean**, meaning that, if one sample is significantly higher than average, the next sample is likely to be lower than the **last sample**, and vice versa.
 Example: if a student's score follows normal distribution with average 80, when that student gets 90 scores, they will likely to get a score worse than 90 in the next exam.

 The difference between gambler's fallacy and regression to the mean:
 - Gambler's fallacy: if the past samples deviate to mean, assume the distribution of future samples change to "compensate" the deviations.
 This is wrong when the distribution doesn't change.